open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_ID_authentication_protocol.md

 ### Intro to SD-JWT standard

 SD-JWT draft standard (<https://sdjwt.js.org>, <https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/>) defines a mechanism for selective disclosure of individual elements of a JSON object, which is used as the payload of a JSON Web Signature (JWS) structure.
-It assumes an ecosystem with following entities:
+It assumes an ecosystem with the following entities:

 1. SD-JWT is created by an entity called _Issuer_.
 Issuer decides, which claims are included in SD-JWT and which claims will be individually disclosable.
 Issuer signs the SD-JWT with its key pair and secures the SD-JWT against modifications.
 2. SD-JWT is received from Issuer by an entity called _Holder_.
 Holder decides when and where to present the SD-JWT and also decides, which disclosable claims it wishes to reveal and which claims it wishes to keep secret from Verifier.